 What Does “Caster and “Camber” Stand For?

 Caster is the forward and backward adjustment in the plates.
 The purpose of caster is to keep the tires as vertical as possible through a turn, to better grip and traction.
 It affects the uppermost point of the steering axis.
-Caster will not cause uneven tire wear but if not adjusted properly directional control of the steering will be affected.
+Caster will not cause uneven tire wear but if not adjusted properly, directional control of the steering will be affected.
 A properly adjusted caster angle will promote a self-centering tendency of the steering system, aiding straight line stability and eliminating the tendency of a Mustang to wander.
 Increased positive caster will improve overall stability at high speeds but increases the required steering effort as well.